Nottingham Contemporary present a screening of Creatures of the Lines, plus artist Sonia Levy in conversation with Heather Swanson and Filipa Rampos.

 A mixed media installation by Katarina Hruskova, inspired by the pioneering arts educator Marion Richardson.
 Read more

-This is Just What I Saw: Exhibition Launch Event
+This Is Just What I Saw: Opening and Conversation

 Thu 3 October

-The launch of 'This is Just What I Saw', featuring a discussion with Katarina Hruskova and Dr Sarah Mills.
+The launch of 'This is Just What I Saw', featuring a conversation with Katarina Hruskova and Dr Sarah Mills.
 Read more